kaidez/kaidez.com/new-wordpress-site-notes.md

 * Write all JS & CSS using preprocessors.

+## THINGS TO KEEP IN MIND

+* Should `! isset( $content_width )` come out of `functions.php` on line 11?
+It sets a width but having CSS run that instead of the WP Loop may be faster.

 ## REMEMBER THAT...

 * `single.php` displays single posts...pulls in the post's content using `content.php`.
 Along with , `header.php`, `sidebar.php` and `footer.php`.

 * `index.php` displays a list single posts.
 Each post has its content in `content.php`....`index.php` loops through each post.
 Along with , `header.php`, `sidebar.php` and `footer.php`.

 * `page.php` displays a page.
 Can have a custom header and pulls in its content from `content-page.php`.

+* `content-none.php` manages messages sent on 404 errors.